openenergymonitor/emonhub/docs/emonhub-interfacers.md

 A number next to the referance denoates a phase e.g P1 is power in phase 1

-##### SDM120 single-phase
+##### SDM120 and SDM230 single-phase

-The [SDM120-Modbus-MID](https://shop.openenergymonitor.com/sdm120-modbus-mid-45a/) single phase electricity meter provides MID certified electricity monitoring up to 45A, ideal for monitoring the electricity supply of heat pumps and EV chargers.
-A [USB to RS485 converter](https://shop.openenergymonitor.com/modbus-rs485-to-usb-adaptor/) is needed to read from the modbus output of the meter.The SDM120 meter comes in a number of different variants, be sure to order the version with a modbus output (SDM120-MBUS-MID).
+The [SDM120-Modbus-MID](https://shop.openenergymonitor.com/sdm120-modbus-mid-45a/) and SDM230 are single phase electricity meter provides MID certified electricity monitoring up to 45A or 100A, ideal for monitoring the electricity supply of heat pumps and EV chargers.
+A [USB to RS485 converter](https://shop.openenergymonitor.com/modbus-rs485-to-usb-adaptor/) is needed to read from the modbus output of the meter.The SDM120 / SDM230 meter comes in a number of different variants, be sure to order the version with a modbus output (SDM120-MBUS-MID).

 1\.
 Connect up the USB to RS485 converter to the modbus output of the SDM120 meter and plug the converter into a USB port on either the emonPi or emonBase.